 A controlled recording environment is a space where you will be able to see and hear the subject clearly.
-There should be sufficient light, natural or the space for artificial lights.
+There should be sufficient light, natural or space for artificial light.
 It should be a quiet area, away from the hustle.
-Naturally there should be enough physical space for you to seat your subject and record.
-This means, room for camera equipment, chairs, microphone stand, etc. and some extra room, just in case.
+Naturally, there should be enough physical space for you to seat your subject and record.
+This means, room for camera equipment, chairs, microphone stand, etc., and some extra room, just in case.

 Now, the third aspect is the aesthetic.
 In any visual medium, it matters a great deal how you present something.
 Decide on a specific aesthetic for your video.
-It could be a meeting room or a quiet garden, but whatever you see in the frame should match the style of video.
+It could be a meeting room or a quiet garden, but whatever you see in the frame should match the style of the video.
 If you are a courier delivery service, naturally a home environment is best.
 Depending on your vision and service, choose your aesthetic.

-The good thing about On Location testimonial is the uniformity of content.
-Since you are in control of the entire set up, you can make changes according to your whim.
-This method allows you to use professional grade equipment.
+The good thing about On Location testimonials is the uniformity of content.
+Since you are in control of the entire setup, you can make changes according to your whim.
+This method allows you to use professional-grade equipment.
 And therefore it can be a tad bit expensive.
 Hosting the guest and the space can also add to your budget.